-In this VPN vs VPS article, we will explain what the difference between the two is and which one you actually need.
+In this VPN vs VPS article, we will explain the difference between the two and which one you actually need.

 If you’ve been on the internet for any good amount of time in the past couple of years, it’s almost certain that you have heard the terms “VPN” and “VPS” at some point in some form or the other.

-It is becoming increasingly popular and widespread to use VPNs, or Virtual Private Networks and the business sector is growing extremely rapidly.
-In the past few years alone, hundreds of new VPN providers have sprung out of the ground to offer internet browsers their services, offering single person subscriptions to packages that cover entire businesses.
+Using VPNs, or Virtual Private Networks, is becoming increasingly popular and widespread, and the business sector is growing extremely rapidly.
+In the past few years alone, hundreds of new VPN providers have sprung out of the ground to offer internet browsers their services, offering single-person subscriptions to packages that cover entire businesses.

 But while VPN and VPS sound like very similar terms, and it’s definitely easy to get them confused with one another, they’re actually pretty different things.